uber/prototool/README.md

   reflect things such as max line lengths.
 - The breaking change detector may have additional checks added between minor versions, and therefore a change that might not have been breaking previously might become a breaking change.
+- The `PACKAGE_NO_KEYWORDS` linter on the `uber2` lint group may have additional keywords added.
+This can be suppressed by adding
+  `@suppresswarnings keywords` to the package comment.

 ## Development